zartosht00/myProject/README.md

 This is an example project with maven pipeline and others.
+Jaziz loves jenkins
 ----

 ### This project has been created with the following command: